-Modern home building techniques make it effortless to create towering cathedral ceilings – but how do you best fill all that empty space?
-One option is to create a wood truss with our sandblasted faux wood beams.
+Modern home building techniques make it effortless to create towering ceilings – but how do you best fill all that empty space?
+One option is to build spectacular cathedral ceiling trusses with faux beams.

-A better option is to create your truss design with artificial wood beams – there are several different styles well suited to making trusses with.
-Our faux wood beams are intricately molded from real timber, so perfectly mimic the look and texture of real wood, but weigh in at under 18lbs each – making it simple and straightforward to mount them to any modern ceiling without reinforcement or bracing.
+A better option is found with faux beams – there are several different styles well suited for making trusses.
+Our beams are intricately crafted from molds of real timber, perfectly mimicking the look and texture of real wood.
+Yet they weigh in at under 18lbs each – making it simple and straightforward to mount them to any modern ceiling without reinforcement or bracing.

 The trick to building a successful truss is planning.
-Check out our guide on how to build a truss with faux wood for more information.
+Check out our guide on how to build a truss for more information.
 Once you’ve got a design in mind, construction is fairly straightforward.
-Our artificial wood beams are molded from polyurethane, which is tough and durable – but easily cut to shape and size with a regular wood saw.
-You can also join and install faux beams with regular screws.
+Our beams are made from high-density polyurethane, which is tough and durable – but easily cut to shape and size with a regular wood saw.
+You can also join and install them with regular screws.

 Here are just a few of the amazing truss designs built by our customers.
 Want to see more?
 Check out the truss photo gallery.